 Working at Hello Games

-We’re a micro studio, so we need people who can actually make games.
+We’re a micro studio, so we’re normally looking for people who can make games.
 We like people who can program, draw, animate and make things fun.
 If you are an artist who can design or programmer who can animate or whatever, then even better.
 You people are awesome, and you can wear as many hats as you want at Hello Games (current record: six).